- 28 May 2023

 Adapter Connections

 Adapter Connections - shows all of the adapter connections from which the asset fields were fetched.
-If you configured an Adapter Connection Label on the adapter connection configuration it will be concatenated to the adapter name value for the relevant adapter connection.
+If you configured an Adapter Connection Label on the adapter connection configuration, it is concatenated to the adapter name value for the relevant adapter connection.
 This helps you distinguish between two adapter connections from the same adapter.
-Mouse over an adapter connections to see its full details.
+Mouse over an adapter connection to see its full details.

 In addition to the different adapters listed under the Adapters Connections tab, you might see 'WMI Info' adapter.
 This adapter is displayed only if Axonius - Run Windows WMI Scan has been executed on the Microsoft Active Directory (AD) server that manages the device.
 For more details, see Axonius - Run Windows WMI Scan.